 Some might think New Years is just another day, but to me, it’s a fresh start and a new beginning.

-And, boy/girl did I need one after 2015!
-Do you know what I mean?
+And, did I need one after 2015!
+Maybe you know what I mean?

 Have you ever had a year like that?

-In the fall I had to resign from my teaching job (that I dearly loved) due to being so sick with Lyme and related illnesses.
-I’ve been fortunate to teach with many excellent educators at our school, which serves children with special needs.
+In the fall I had to resign from my teaching job (that I loved) because I was so sick with untreated Lyme and related illnesses.
+I’ve been fortunate to teach with awesome educators at our school, which serves children with special needs.
 I’m grateful for the friends I made there and the opportunity I had to work with great people and amazing kids.

-After transitioning from teaching for so many years to being at home, it’s given me the opportunity to become more proactive about improving my health issues.
-It’s also helped me save my limited energy to enjoy even more precious moments with David and our four kids.
+After transitioning from teaching for so many years to being at home, it’s given me the opportunity to be more proactive about improving my health issues.
+It’s also helped me save my limited energy to enjoy more valuable moments with David and our four kids.

-I’m studying and learning so much, and doing something I’m passionate about: learning, educating and supporting others who are dealing with similar health crises and/or striving towards becoming the healthiest they can possibly be.
+I’m studying and learning so much and doing something I’m passionate about – learning, educating and supporting others who are dealing with similar health crises and/or striving to be the healthiest they can possibly be.

-(And, yes, I’m aware of the weird side braid in the picture, but we had so much fun with the shirts, and my awesome hubby looks so handsome, I just had to share.)
+(And, yes, I’m aware of the weird side braid in the picture, but we had so much fun with the shirts, and my awesome hubby is so handsome, I just had to share.)

-Also, in 2015 our oldest son, Drew, graduated from high school in the spring.
-He started his college career in the fall (yay!).
+Also, in 2015 our oldest son, Drew graduated from high school in the spring.
+He started his college career in the fall.

 Our son, Cooper, started his Senior year in high school in the fall and plans to graduate this spring.
 Talk about a busy year!